Krxstofer/CSCI-315-Virtual-Library-Management-System/Virtual Library Management System/README.txt

 	UserTests.cpp [Google Test]

 If you would like to access our Github repository, please contact Kristofer (the owner of the repository).
 The repository is currently private, so it can only be accessed through Kristofer’s permission.
+Once access is granted, it can be found here https://github.com/Krxstofer/CSCI-315-Virtual-Library-Management-System

 If you would like to see the commits we made in Github, please read GitLog.txt in this directory.